Miserlou/Zappa/README.md

     $ zappa init

 This will automatically detect your application type (Flask/Django - Pyramid users [see here](https://github.com/Miserlou/Zappa/issues/278#issuecomment-241917956)) and help you define your deployment configuration settings.
-Once you finish initialization, you'll have a file named *zappa_settings.json* in your project directory defining your basic deployment settings.
+Once you finish the initialization, you'll have a file named *zappa_settings.json* in your project directory describing your basic deployment settings.
 It will probably look something like this for most WSGI apps:

 ```javascript
 {